Direct Line magazine

 Cleaning the car’s ventilation system

 Close off all the air vents.
 Turn the ignition on, turn the heater blower up to full speed and open the vents, one at a time.
-This will blast dust out of the system.
-Once done, give it 10 minutes for everything to settle then start vacuuming up the dirt that’s been dislodged.
-Use the brush attachment for the seats and carpets, and remember to slide the front seats backward and forward so you can get right under them.
+This will blast the dust out of the system.
+Once done, give it 10 minutes for everything to settle and then start vacuuming up the dirt that’s been dislodged.

 Car interior being cleaned with hoover